2024 Washington elections: State treasurer

 Incumbent one-term state treasurer Mike Pellicciotti (D) was the only Democrat to defeat a statewide Republican officeholder in Washington in 2020, defeating State Treasurer Duane Davidson (R).
 Pellicciotti won re-election to a second term against Republican Sharon Hanek.

 Superintendent of Public Instruction

 Incumbent two-term state superintendent Chris Reykdal (non-partisan) won re-election to a third term, defeating Peninsula School District board President David Olson.

 Insurance Commissioner

 Incumbent six-term insurance commissioner Mike Kreidler (D) announced he will retire at the end of his term.
 Democratic state senator Patty Kuderer won the election against Republican state senator Phil Fortunato.

 Supreme Court

-Seats 2, 8, and 9 of the Washington Supreme Court are up for six-year terms.
-Chief Justice Steven González, and Sheryl Gordon McCloud are up for re-election and were re-elected unopposed.
-In 2024, Susan Owens will reach mandatory retirement and will not be eligible to seek re-election.
+Seats 2, 8, and 9 of the Washington Supreme Court were up for six-year terms.
+Chief Justice Steven González, and Justice Sheryl Gordon McCloud were up for re-election and were re-elected unopposed.
+In 2024, Susan Owens reached mandatory retirement and was not eligible to seek re-election.